 In addition, airlines are taking extra measures to make it safer to fly.
 These precautions include handing out personal protective equipment like face masks (mandatory to wear throughout the flight on most airlines) and hand sanitiser, and asking passengers to socially distance during boarding.

 It’s worth pointing out that you’re more likely to pick up the virus while you’re at – or on your way to – the airport.
 While surfaces are disinfected regularly, you are in a space that hundreds of other people have passed through.
-Now’s a good time to practice the World Health Organisation (WHO) advice from earlier on in the pandemic.
+Now’s a good time to practice the World Health Organisation (WHO)’s sanitation advice.
 Wash your hands regularly for 20 seconds and don’t touch your face.
-Keep some hand sanitiser handy, for when you can’t make it to a bathroom.
+Keep some hand sanitiser handy, for when you can’t make it to a sink.

 That said, airports have introduced a slew of new measures to minimise the risks of flying during coronavirus, such as encouraging online check-in before arriving at the airport or using self-service kiosks, and airport staff taking passengers’ temperatures using touchless thermometers before boarding.
 There are also more hand sanitising stations positioned throughout airports.